-Excel VBA to Save as File Using Path from Cell (With Quick Steps)
+Excel VBA to Save as File Using Path from Cell (with Quick Steps)

 To explain the steps easily, we will use a workbook that contains a worksheet.
 The worksheet contains information about the height and weight of a person.
 It also stores the path location in a cell.
 You will see the dataset in STEP 1.
-Let’s follow the steps below to learn the method clearly.
+Let’s follow the steps below to learn the method.

 STEP 1: Make Dataset Ready